Adult Practice Reviews (APRs)

 Practice reviews are not inquiries into how an adult at risk died or was seriously harmed, or into who is culpable.
 These are matters for coroners and criminal courts, respectively to determine as appropriate.

-In accordance with Welsh Government guidance, Social Services and Wellbeing (Wales) Act 2014 – Working Together to Safeguard People Volume 3 – Adult Practice Reviews, there are two types of review:
+In accordance with Welsh Government guidance, Social Services and Wellbeing (Wales) Act 2014 – Working Together to Safeguard People Volume 3 – Adult Practice Reviews, there are two types of review.
+Please see below for the criteria for undertaking each type of review.

 A Safeguarding Board must undertake a concise adult practice review where an adult at risk who has not, on any date during the 6 months preceding the date of the event, been a person in respect of whom a local authority has determined to take action to protect them from abuse or neglect following an enquiry by a local authority, and has: